-It is generally accepted that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for many years ahead.
+It is generally considered that a property with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender | Requirement |